domRiddle/ASF/Mono.md

 **Problem:**
 ```
-Unhandled Exception: System.TypeLoadException: A type load exception has occurred
+System.TypeLoadException: A type load exception has occurred
 ```
 ```
-Unhandled Exception: System.TypeInitializationException: The type initializer for 'ArchiSteamFarm.Program' threw an exception. ---> System.IO.FileNotFoundException: Could not load file or assembly
+System.TypeInitializationException: The type initializer for 'ArchiSteamFarm.Program' threw an exception. ---> System.IO.FileNotFoundException: Could not load file or assembly
 ```

 **Solution:**